wizos/awesome-stars-eryajf/README.md

 ## C++

-*   [niedev/RTranslator](https://github.com/niedev/RTranslator) - World's first open source real-time translation app for Android.
+*   [niedev/RTranslator](https://github.com/niedev/RTranslator) - An open source real-time translation app for Android that runs locally

 *   [frostwire/frostwire-jlibtorrent](https://github.com/frostwire/frostwire-jlibtorrent) - A swig Java interface for libtorrent by the makers of FrostWire.
 Develop libtorrent based apps with the joy of coding in Java.